 - It is used to treat Neonatal-Onset Multisystem Inflammatory Disease (NOMID).

-- If your child is taking any of these drugs: Adalimumab, certolizumab, etanercept, golimumab, or infliximab.
+- If you are taking any of these drugs: Adalimumab, certolizumab, etanercept, golimumab, or infliximab.

-- If your child has asthma, talk with the doctor.
-Your child may have a chance of a very bad infection.
+- If you have asthma, talk with your doctor.
+You may have a chance of a very bad infection.

 - Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.